ansible-collections/ansible-consul/README.md

 > “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”<br>
 > ― Kurt Vonnegut, Hocus Pocus

-Please note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing drif^H^H^H^H *maintenance* of an existing cluster.
+Please note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing maintenance of a cluster.

 Many users have expressed that the Vagrant based environment makes getting a working local Consul server cluster environment up and running an easy process — so this role will target that experience as a primary motivator for existing.

 If you get some mileage from it in other ways, then all the better!

 ## Requirements

 This role requires a FreeBSD, Debian, or RHEL based Linux distribution or Windows Server 2012 R2.
-It might work with other software versions, but is definitely known to work with the following specific software versions:
+It might work with other OS distributions and versions, but is definitely known to work with the following OS versions:

 * Consul: 1.4.0
-* Ansible: 2.6.4
+* Ansible: 2.7.2
 * Alpine Linux: 3.8
 * CentOS: 7
 * Debian: 9